 The pause in a melody makes it sweeter.
 Similarly, once in a while during the day, reset your biological clock by taking a quick power nap.
 Go and rest on the couch for a few minutes if your office policy allows that or gently put your head down and drench yourself in quietness for a few minutes of serenity.
 When you wake up, you will not only feel refreshed but also more focused and lively.

 Research says that a hot shower induces sleep, but a combination of hot-cold-hot shower accentuates your senses and helps you prepare for the day ahead.
 After you finish cleaning yourself, open the shower for some cold water and then instantly go back to the hot shower.
 This stimulating combination of hot-cold-hot drives away all laziness and brightens up your day with freshness and new found alertness.

 10. Tune in to Some Music

 Carry an iPod loaded with your favorite songs or tune in to the radio while driving to work.
-Soothing and soft music can have a phenomenal effect on your energy levels and instantly helps to drag you out when you are sagging.
-It reduces tension, soothes the nerves and has a calming effect on your mind and its muscles.
-It has a therapeutic impact on a worn out mind and body or one that is sleep deprived.
+Soothing and soft music can have a phenomenal effect on your energy levels and instantly help to drag you out when you are sagging.
+It reduces tension, soothes the nerves, and has a calming effect on your mind and its muscles.
+It has a therapeutic impact on a worn-out mind and body or one that is sleep-deprived.